Candid Shots & Carefree Moments: Capturing in-the-Moment Magic

 4. Prompt clients for emotion.
 If you’re taking senior pictures, remember to keep your posing prompts on their level.
 Try things like, “Blow a kiss to your crush” or “Close your eyes and make a wish.”

 5. Suggest comfortable poses and movements.
 Clients are often uncomfortable simply because they don’t know what to do with their hands or their arms or their bodies in general.
 So if you give them something specific to do, they’ll instantly get more comfortable.
-Simple things like sipping a milkshake, spinning a basketball, tossing a grad cap…any casual movement with a purpose can provide the perfect pose for a natural and organic photo.
+Simple prompts like sip a milkshake, spin your basketball, twirl your dress, toss your grad cap…any casual movement with a purpose can provide the perfect pose for a natural and organic photo.